replicatedhq/help-center/content/api/replicated-vendor-cli.md

 ```

 ## Setup
-The Replicated Vendor CLI requires an App ID or app name and an API token.
+The Replicated Vendor CLI requires an App ID or app name and a Service Account API token.
 These can either be passed as arguments to each command
 ```shell
 replicated channel ls --app my-app-name --token e8d7ce8e3d3278a8b1255237e6310069
 ```